dhouhaR/golang-docker-mysql/documentation/HOW.md

 * docker system prune : to remove dangling image

+## Execute Tests

+Lunch this command : docker-compose -f docker-compose.test.yml up --build --abort-on-container-exit

 ## TODO LIST

-Unit tests are not finished, I'll update the repository later.
+Unit tests are not finished, I'll update the repository later. -> **DONE**

 Status and categories are not yet implemented.